Strangelet: Debate about the strange matter hypothesis

 The strange matter hypothesis remains unproven.
-No direct search for strangelets in cosmic rays or particle accelerators has seen a strangelet.
+No direct search for strangelets in cosmic rays or particle accelerators has yet confirmed a strangelet.
 If any of the objects such as neutron stars could be shown to have a surface made of strange matter, this would indicate that strange matter is stable at zero pressure, which would vindicate the strange matter hypothesis.
 However, there is no strong evidence for strange matter surfaces on neutron stars.

 Another argument against the hypothesis is that if it were true, essentially all neutron stars should be made of strange matter, and otherwise none should be.
 Even if there were only a few strange stars initially, violent events such as collisions would soon create many fragments of strange matter flying around the universe.
 Because collision with a single strangelet would convert a neutron star to strange matter, all but a few of the most recently formed neutron stars should by now have already been converted to strange matter.

 This argument is still debated, but if it is correct then showing that one old neutron star has a conventional nuclear matter crust would disprove the strange matter hypothesis.

 Because of its importance for the strange matter hypothesis, there is an ongoing effort to determine whether the surfaces of neutron stars are made of strange matter or nuclear matter.
 The evidence currently favors nuclear matter.
 This comes from the phenomenology of X-ray bursts, which is well explained in terms of a nuclear matter crust, and from measurement of seismic vibrations in magnetars.